my own fairytale

 “A fost odata…”.

-I started tipping my toes in the wonderful world of storytelling.
-I followed workshops, I started crafting my stories and I feelt the rush of performing.
-In 2018 I initiated and started hosting “Tell me more” storytelling evenings in Leiden to challange myself and gain more experience.
-For me, 2019 was the year in which I embraced myself as a storyteller.
-I trained as a professional storyteller at Mezrab Storytrelling School in Amsterdam and one of my teachers was that storyteller I saw on stage that important day.
-Immediately after graduation I made my debut at the Delft Fringe Festival with my own personal performance “The girl and the revolution”.
+I embraced the wonderful world of storytelling.
+In 2018 I initiated and curated “Tell me more” storytelling evenings in Leiden to challange myself and gain more experience.
+In 2019 I graduated as a professional storyteller at Mezrab Storytrelling School in Amsterdam Immediately after that I made my debut at the Delft Fringe Festival with my own personal performance “The girl and the revolution”.

 I studied at the UvA and I have a MA in folk culture.
 I have a specialization as a multicultural coach at the ACC and I have completed a training as a professional storyteller at the Mezrab Storytelling School in Amsterdam.